wintonpc/pbr/DESIGN.md

   - java process verifies it sees the right data
   - ruby side verifies it sees the right data echoed from java
 - Monitor performance throughout development
-  - use a big messages with a large variety of field types
+  - encode big messages with a large variety of field types
   - use large, real-life messages
+- Manually test for memory leaks
 - Test descriptor validation
 - Test message validation